 - 2 salmon fillets cut into bite-sized cubes (skin removed)

-- Neutral oil for cooking (e.g., vegetable or canola oil)
+- Neutral oil e.g., avocado oil for cooking

 For Garnish: